$150 million in student loan debt to be canceled by federal government

 About half of those affected attended Corinthian Colleges, Inc., a chain that closed on April 27, 2015, the department stated.
 Other students who attended recently closed campuses or who believe they were otherwise defrauded can still apply to have their loans canceled, the department said.

-The office of U.S. Sen. Patty Murray, D-Washington, the ranking member of the Health, Labor, Education and Pensions Committee, said DeVos was "still trying to rewrite the underlying rule" that sparked the loan cancellations.
+The office of Sen. Patty Murray, D-Wash. the ranking member of the Health, Labor, Education and Pensions Committee, said DeVos was "still trying to rewrite the underlying rule" that sparked the loan cancellations.

 In April, DeVos canceled memos published by the Department of Education under President Barack Obama that imposed tougher rules on how the federal government oversees student loan debt connected to for-profit colleges.
 California and other states sued.

-Murray's office said more 100,000 students have outstanding claims against the institutions in question.
+Murray's office said more than 100,000 students have outstanding claims against the institutions in question.